 - Ask your patients to please review your office on Google and recommend you on Facebook.
 (Hint: Don’t simply rely on third-party companies to ask for you – it is so simple to ask your patients while they’re in the office to please review the office or share their experience on Google and/or Facebook.)

-I will show you here how simple it really is to ask for reviews and recommendations:
+Here, I will show you here how simple it really is to ask for reviews and recommendations: Did you enjoy these tips and ideas?
+I would love and truly appreciate for you to please take a second to leave a review/recommendation for me here on GOOGLE and/or FACEBOOK

-Easy right? 😉 (I can’t wait to receive that verbal sunshine from you!)
+Easy, right?
+(I can’t wait to receive that verbal sunshine from you!
+Hearing your thoughts about the complimentary ideas that I share each month makes my day!
+Thank you!)

 Are you following my complimentary dental leadership, marketing, and practice management ideas that are sent right to your inbox each month?
 If not, take a second and sign up.
 You can subscribe right here on this page or send me your email address to firstname.lastname@example.org and I can send you a link to subscribe.
 This way, you won’t miss a single idea!